Meetings

 Members

-Swim Program: The Burrillville Lions Club has sponsored the annual swim program since inception of the Club (over 65 years ago).
-Hundreds of local children have learned to swim at the Town Recreation Facility under this program.
+Swim Program: The Burrillville Lions Club has sponsored the annual swim program since inception of the Club (over 70 years ago).
+Hundreds of local children have learned to swim under this program.
+We thank the Town of Burrillville for the use of the Spring Lake Beach facility, and the Smithfield YMCA organization for their assistance and support.

 Annual Candy Sales: Sales of candy begin in September, and all Lions are encouraged to participate.
 Lion Tom Tatro has chaired the program for the past few years.
 Funds are raised for the Club’s charitable projects.

-White Cane Day: White Cane Day was initiated by Lion Arthur Covese to raise funds for sight prevention and restoration.
+White Cane Day: White Cane Day was initiated by Past District Governor Lion Arthur Covese to raise funds for sight prevention and restoration.
 Lion Members participate by standing at various merchant locations soliciting funds from local residents.

 Adopt-a-Family: The Club annually adopts a family in need.
 Funds are raised, gifts are purchased, and the family receives needed items for Christmas.